Long weekend in Ontario

 Gatineau Park has its own pilot project.
 The Park’s parkways are open exclusively for active use most of the time, except on Wednesdays, Saturdays and Sundays after 1 pm.

 The open roads are available to all active users — whether they’re on wheels or on foot.
-Please be respectful of others: ride at safe speeds, be predictable and share the path.
+During the NCC Weekend Bikedays program, it is not appropriate to ride at high speeds or in large groups.
+Please be respectful of others, be predictable and share the road.

 And, as always, be COVID-safe, and follow directives from local and provincial public health authorities.